ryoto1993/SocketILS_Library/README.md

 ~~~

 ### 2. Setting SocketClient
-Then, you need to set host name and port number of
+Then, you need to set the host name and port number of
 socket client in your apps.
-To configure socket client, use following code.
+To configure socket client, use the following code.
 ~~~
 InetSocketAddress endpoint = InetSocketAddress("192.168.10.1", 44344)
 SocketClient.setEndpoint(endpoint);